 Whether it’s for meditation, strength, flexibility, zen, or overall wellness, yoga is the ultimate for restoring your body.
 Obviously, if you are just starting out, joining a yoga studio or reputable yoga class is ideal.
 You will have a live instructor to watch over you and to help you get into the poses and perfect your form.
-According to Michelle Mirkovich, LA Celebrity Yoga Instructor and owner of The Yoga Noho Center, “Commit to at least five classes.
+According to Michelle Mirkovich, LA Celebrity Yoga Instructor, “Commit to at least five classes.
 Everyone is going to feel lost in the beginning – learning yoga poses is like learning a new language.”
 Try and find a smaller class where the instructor is hands-on (literally) to help you with your poses, form, and safety.
 If you can’t make it to a class, there are many free websites and YouTube channels to pick from.

 Poses that engage your core and poses that twist are especially helpful.
 Here are five of the more basic and simpler poses to try: